Best Colleges for History Majors

 The undergraduate major program at UChicago consists of three different unique pathways to learning:

 • BA Thesis Track, where students must complete a research project, averaging about 40-50 pages.
-This is a popular option for those that wish to pursue a postgraduate education in history, law or journalism.
+This is a popular option for those who wish to pursue a postgraduate education in history, law, or journalism.

 • Colloquium Track, where students must participate in writing an original research paper.
 This track is usually a great option for students with a broad range of interests due to its flexibility.
 You can complete this track at any time throughout the student’s undergraduate career.